 About George Clinical

 In 2007, The George Institute for Global Health launched George Clinical, a leading contract research organisation (CRO) in Asia.
 George Clinical is the first and largest commercial enterprise from the institute.
 George Clinical is headquartered in Sydney, Australia but has operational hubs in ten other countries.
-George Clinical delivers the full-range of clinical trial services across all trial phases and in a variety of therapeutic specializations.
+George Clinical delivers the full range of clinical trial services across all trial phases and in a variety of therapeutic specializations.
 George Clinical has contributed directly to several landmark clinical trials, the results of which have changed clinical practice.
-In addition to testing medications, a large part of their clinical research studies are about food and how unhealthy food intake negatively affects overall health and how that impacts cardiovascular health, diabetes, and stroke in patients around the world.
+In addition to testing medications, a large part of their clinical research studies is about food and how unhealthy food intake negatively affects overall health and how that impacts cardiovascular health, diabetes, and stroke in patients around the world.